HoyoSlave/CMD-Tweaks/README.md

 ## 〄 CMD-Tweaks

-Designed to optimize Android devices at the system and kernel levels using cmd and dumpsys utilities, alongside devfreq subsystem tuning.
+Designed to optimize Android devices at the system and kernel levels by utilizing the cmd and dumpsys utilities, and adjusting the devfreq kernel subsystem.

 ### WebUI Capabilities
 * **Starts or Stops ./loop.sh:** Auto adapts to daily or gaming use